AbdelrahmanShokair/microservices-springboot/README.md

     docker-compose up --build
     ```

-    This will start all the microservices, databases (MySQL, PostgreSQL), Eureka, Prometheus, Grafana, Kafka, Zipkin, and Keycloak.
+    This will start all the microservices, databases (MySQL, PostgreSQL, MongoDB), Eureka, Prometheus, Grafana, Kafka, Zipkin, Keycloak, and the API Gateway.

 ---